 A BRIEF HISTORY OF CITRINE

-Citrine is a gemstone which has been used in Greece since the Hellenistic period (end of the 4th to the end of the 1st century BC).
+Citrine is a gemstone that has been used in Greece since the Hellenistic period (end of the 4th to the end of the 1st century BC).
 Citrine is the birthstone for the month of November as adopted by the American National Association of Jewelers in 1912.
 Citrine is also the Planetary gem for the Astrological Sun Sign of Virgo and the accepted gemstone for the Thirteenth and Seventeenth wedding anniversary.

-Retro Citrine, Emerald and Diamond Necklace
+Retro Citrine, Emerald and Diamond Necklace.

 THE METAPHYSICAL ASPECTS OF CITRINE

 Citrine has been credited with aiding in the cure of jaundice, urinary tract infections, and kidney ailments.
-It is believed to aid the heart, kidneys, liver and muscles.
-The chakra based interpretation views citrine as uplifting, bright, energizing and inspirational.
+It is believed to aid the heart, kidneys, liver, and muscles.
+The chakra based interpretation views citrine as uplifting, bright, energizing, and inspirational.
 It encourages the free flow of Chi and activates and inspires intuition.
 It promotes creativity while eliminating self-destructive behavior.

 Gemological Information for Citrine

 |Similar Stones:||Commonly Confused with Yellow Topaz, Yellow Beryl (heliodor), Yellow Zircon, Yellow Sapphire and Glass|

 |Steam Cleaning:||Not Safe|